JeanConstantin/master-thesis/README.md

+#Identification of causal discourse relations in French text using machine-translated training resources

 This project is the result of the thesis in partial fullfilment of the MSc.
 Data Science and Society at Tilburg University (The Netherlands).